-Operating expenses for fiscal 2023/2024 are forecasted at \$90 million, consistent with the planned amount.
+Operating expenses for fiscal 2023/2024 are currently forecasted to be \$90 million, consistent with the planned amount of \$89 million.

 Ex ante funding

 Sound funding arrangements are critical to the effectiveness of a deposit insurance system and the maintenance of public confidence.
 CDIC maintains ex ante funding to cover possible deposit insurance losses.
 The amount of such funding is represented by the aggregate of the Corporation's retained earnings and the provision for insurance losses.